 Instruments were used to announce the coming of the ark of the covenant in 1 Chronicles 15.
 Since the ark represented the presence of God, these instruments were used to announce the coming of the presence of the Lord.
 We use instruments to dynamically announce God’s presence each week in worship.

-The worship band plays with the orchestra when it leads in worship and on the one Sunday each month when the orchestra does not play.
-The worship band is comprised of guitars, electric bass, drum set, keyboards, and other instruments as needed.
+The worship band plays with the orchestra when it leads in worship and plays on Sunday nights and other times when the orchestra does not play.
+The worship band includes guitars, electric bass, drum set, keyboards, and other instruments as needed.

 The Sanctuary Organ